Braveo/Braveo/README.md

 - ⌨️ Properly started learning how to code at age 12.
 Currently proficient in C#, C++.
 Learning Rust.
 - 🎮 Started learning how to use Unity at age 13.
 Made a couple of small games on [Itch](https://braveo.itch.io/).
 Learning Godot.
 - 🟦 Released my first major game in 2021, titled RAYBOUND.
 It is free on [Steam](https://store.steampowered.com/app/1626370/Raybound/).
-- 🪨 Currently working on an unnamed sequel during my free time as I keep studying.
+- 🦌 Currently working on RAYBOUND: SUBNOVIAN LEGEND during my free time as I keep studying.

 <!--
 **Braveo/Braveo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.